mozilla/elasticutils/docs/searching.rst

 What is S?
 ----------

-:py:class:`elasticutils.S` helps you define an ElasticSearch search.
+:py:class:`elasticutils.S` helps you define an Elasticsearch search.

 ::